Leverage

 leverageData

-Structure containing leverage operation details including borrow token, amount, position token, swap data, and auxiliary data
+Structure containing leverage operation details including borrow token, amount, position token, swap data, and auxiliary data.

 address